modevar/modevar.github.io/_pages/submission.md

 ## Submission link

-If you are interested in giving a lightning talk at MODEVAR’25, please write us a message to [hafiyyan.fadhlillah@jku.at](hafiyyan.fadhlillah@jku.at) and [kevin.feichtinger@kit.edu](kevin.feichtinger@kit.edu) with the following information:
+If you are interested in giving a lightning talk at MODEVAR’25, please write us a message to [hafiyyan.fadhlillah@jku.at](mailto:hafiyyan.fadhlillah@jku.at) and [victor.lamas@udc.es](mailto:victor.lamas@udc.es) with the following information:

 ```
 1. Lightning Talk Title